Eightmile Dam rebuild & restoration

 In 2018, the 90-year-old Eightmile Lake Dam in the Icicle Creek watershed was designated a high hazard and a threat to downstream residents and properties.
 A state of emergency was declared in the watershed, after flood damage and erosion at the dam caused by impacts of the Jack Creek Fire in 2017.
 Emergency repairs made in the summer of 2018 stabilized the dam, but these repairs do not meet current dam safety standards.

-The Icicle and Peshastin Irrigation Districts (IPID) has worked with our Dam Safety Office to develop options to restore and rebuild the dam to meet current safety standards.
-An environmental impact statement (EIS) is being prepared under the State Environmental Policy Act (SEPA), to examine the potential environmental consequences of each proposed alternative to rebuild the dam.
-We accepted comments on the scope of the EIS, ending Feb.
-1, 2021, and took that feedback into consideration when preparing the draft EIS.
+The Icicle and Peshastin Irrigation Districts (IPID) worked with our Dam Safety Office to develop options to restore and rebuild the dam to meet current safety standards.
+An environmental impact statement (EIS) was prepared under the State Environmental Policy Act (SEPA), to examine the potential environmental consequences of each proposed alternative to rebuild the dam.
+The Final EIS was issued on June 21, 2024.
+Construction of a wide spillway without gates (Alternative 2) was chosen as the preferred alternative.

 Overview and recent events

-Eightmile Lake is one of four lakes within the boundary of Alpine Lakes Wilderness Area managed by Icicle and Peshastin Irrigation Districts (IPID).
-A small dam, low-level outlet pipeline, and slide gate at the outlet of Eightmile Lake allow for controlled releases of stored water to supplement flows in Icicle Creek and provide irrigation during low flow periods, typically during late summer.
+Eightmile Lake is one of four lakes within the boundary of Alpine Lakes Wilderness Area managed by IPID A small dam, low-level outlet pipeline, and slide gate at the outlet of Eightmile Lake allow for controlled releases of stored water to supplement flows in Icicle Creek and provide irrigation during low flow periods, typically during late summer.

 Icicle Creek also supports the domestic water supply for the city of Leavenworth, hatchery fish raised at the Leavenworth National Fish Hatchery, streamflows and natural aquatic habitat for wild fish, and recreation.